PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies

 \myparagraph{Manual Verification.} We performed a manual annotation pass using a custom web-based annotation tool.
 The tool presented the annotator with one reviewer-flagged inconsistency at a time, alongside the corresponding paper in an embedded PDF viewer.
 Annotators (1) verified whether reviewer comment described a factual and identifiable inconsistency, and (2) annotated the relevant textual and/or visual parts of the paper.
 For visual elements, the annotator selected and cropped regions from the PDF.
 For textual elements, they specified the page, line, and content.
 In addition, each inconsistency was assigned a category and a brief description in the annotator’s own words.
 The tool logged annotations together with the original reviewer’s comment and automatically collected metadata such as the crop bounding boxes in a structured format.
 Full details of the annotator background, annotation tool, captured metadata, annotation criteria and schema are provided in App.~\ref{app:ann-app}.

-This process produced 262 validated inconsistencies across 242 ICLR submissions.
-We identified 13 categories of inconsistencies based on the elements involved (distribution shown in Fig.~\ref{fig:type-dist}).
-The most common cases were figure–text mismatches (24.4\%) and intra-figure inconsistencies (24.0\%).
+This process produced 384 validated inconsistencies across 353 ICLR submissions.
+We identified 15 categories of inconsistencies based on the elements involved (distribution shown in Fig.~\ref{fig:type-dist}).
+The most common cases were intra-figure inconsistencies (23.7\%) and figure-text mismatches (21.9\%).